sobo3038/CS506-final-project/README.md

 The linear regression model provided a useful baseline, confirming that our selected features have strong predictive relationships with revenue.
 However, the limitations of a linear model became evident, as some patterns in the data may be better captured by non-linear methods.

+## Step 7: Decision Tree Model
+To advance from a simple baseline and better understand the feature dynamics affecting movie revenue, we implemented a Decision Tree model.
+We chose this method for its interpretability and ability to capture non-linear relationships within the data.
+The decision tree's structure of if-then rules allowed us to observe the primary factors driving revenue and how features interact in hierarchical ways.

+Feature Selection and Preparation: Based on the results of our feature engineering, we utilized features with high correlations to revenue, such as budget_adjusted, runtime, release_month, and mean-encoded variables like genre_mean_gross.
+This feature selection aimed to identify key splits in the data where the variance in movie revenue is maximally reduced, a principle inherent to decision tree algorithms.

+Training the Model: We trained the Decision Tree model using the gross_adjusted as our target variable.
+The tree structure provided clear insights into which features were most influential in predicting revenue.
+While the model captured important patterns, it was prone to overfitting due to the nature of decision trees, which can memorize the training data when left unchecked.

+Model Evaluation:
+R² Score: The Decision Tree model achieved an R² score of 0.67, explaining 67% of the variance in movie revenue.
+While this demonstrates a moderate level of predictive power, it highlights the limitations of a single tree in handling the complexity of the data.
+RMSE: The Root Mean Squared Error was 122,363,329.35, reflecting a substantial average prediction error.
+This high RMSE is expected, given the wide range of movie revenue figures and the decision tree’s tendency to create rigid splits that may not generalize well.

+Insights and Limitations: The Decision Tree model validated the importance of budget and other high-correlation features in predicting revenue.
+However, the model struggled with generalization and was sensitive to variations in the data, indicating the need for more robust ensemble methods to reduce overfitting and improve accuracy.

+## Step 8: Random Forest Model
+Building on the insights from the Decision Tree model, we implemented a Random Forest model to enhance prediction accuracy and mitigate overfitting.
+We selected Random Forest because it combines multiple decision trees to create an ensemble that is more robust and capable of capturing complex patterns in the data.

+Feature Selection and Preparation: The features selected for the Random Forest model were the same high-impact features used previously, such as budget_adjusted, runtime, release_month, and mean-encoded categorical variables.
+By using multiple trees and averaging their predictions, the Random Forest model capitalized on the strengths of each individual tree while reducing the variance associated with overfitting.

+Training the Model: We trained the Random Forest model with 100 decision trees and incorporated bootstrapping to ensure diverse and stable predictions.
+The ensemble approach allowed the model to learn a broader range of patterns, improving generalization and prediction accuracy.
+This method also helped capture interactions between features that a single decision tree would miss.

+Model Evaluation:
+R² Score: The Random Forest model achieved an impressive R² score of 0.82, explaining 82% of the variance in movie revenue.
+This score represents a significant improvement over the Decision Tree model, indicating that the ensemble approach effectively captures more complex patterns in the data.
+RMSE: The RMSE was 89,611,379.28, significantly lower than that of the Decision Tree model.
+Although the error remains high due to the scale of movie revenue, the reduction in RMSE demonstrates that Random Forest offers more accurate and reliable predictions.

+Outcome: The Random Forest model successfully addressed the overfitting issues of the Decision Tree, providing a more accurate and generalizable prediction framework.
+The ensemble’s ability to capture non-linear interactions and reduce variance made it a strong contender for movie revenue prediction.
+However, there is still room for improvement, especially in handling outliers and extreme revenue values, which could benefit from additional feature engineering or advanced methods like boosting.

 # Proposal:
 --------------
 ## Description: